Mastering Linear Equations in One Variable Questions on the SAT

 Step 3: Simplify the Equation Again

-After isolating the variable, this step involves further simplification to ensure the equation is in its simplest form, facilitating an easier and more accurate solution.
+After isolating the variable, this step involves further simplification to ensure the equation is in its simplest form.

 Further Simplification

-Check if the equation can be simplified further by combining like terms or performing basic arithmetic operations.
+Check if the equation can be simplified further by combining like terms or performing basic arithmetic.

 Reduce Fractions